rmv102/aodtoptimization/README.md

 ---

-# AODT-PSO: 5G Base Station Optimization using PSO
+# AODT-PSO: 5G Radio Unit and Antenna Optimization using PSO

-This project uses Particle Swarm Optimization (PSO) to find the optimal placement and configuration of 5G base stations (Radio Units - RUs) in a simulated environment.
-The optimization targets multiple parameters for each base station to maximize network coverage and quality for a given set of users (User Equipments - UEs).
+This project uses Particle Swarm Optimization (PSO) to find the optimal placement and antenna configuration of 5G base stations (Radio Units - RUs) in a digital twin environment.
+The optimization targets multiple parameters for each RU to maximize network coverage and QoS for a given set of users (User Equipments - UEs).

 ## Optimized Parameters

 The PSO algorithm simultaneously optimizes three key parameters for each base station:
-1.  **Location**: The `(x, y)` coordinates within the defined simulation area.
+1.  **RU Location**: The `(x, y)` coordinates within the defined simulation area.
 2.  **Antenna Frequency**: The operating frequency, continuous between 2-6 GHz.
 3.  **Antenna Element Count**: The number of antenna elements, from 1 to 8.